Alisson adds to Liverpool's injury woes but Kelleher & Co. put a smile back on Klopp's face | Goal.com

 How’s your luck?
 If Klopp threw a fiver in the air at the minute, it’d come back down as a speeding ticket.

 Still, at least there’s always the football to bring some comfort in among the madness.
-And make no mistake, Klopp will have loved what he saw from his team here.
+And make no mistake, Klopp loved what he saw from his team here.

+"Honestly since I was at Liverpool that feels like one of the biggest Champions League nights," he said afterwards.
+"Without supporters in, it was the most important, most difficult, most exceptional.
+I'm really proud."

-First and foremost, they are into the Champions League knockout for the fourth successive season.
+First and foremost, his side are into the Champions League knockout for the fourth successive season.
 Box ticked.

 Secondly, they progress as group winners, and have done so with a game to spare.
 Significant, as it takes all the pressure off the final fixture, away to FC Midtjylland a week on Wednesday.
-Klopp can play himself in Denmark if he wishes, though he might have to anyway if things carry on as they are.
+Klopp can play himself in Denmark if he wishes.
+He might have to anyway if things carry on as they are.

 And thirdly, as his senior players fall, here was further evidence that his youngsters are ready to stand up and be counted.